MatthewWid/Whirl/doc/documentation/classes.md

 	`.y` - Y-coordinate of the scroll position.
 </span>
 <span class="tI tI-1">
-	Changing this will have no effect if the Camera is locked to an object (`._lockObject`) as its scroll position is bound to the object it is locked to.
+	Changing this will have no effect if the Camera is following an object (`._followObject`) as its scroll position is bound to the object it is following.
 </span>

 `.zoom`